digst/OIOIDWS.Net/Source/Digst.OioIdws.Wsc/readme.txt

 	- Removing signature in response ensuring that WSC does not accept the response.
 	- Replay attack has been tested.
 	- Sending a response that has expired is not accepted by WSC.

-Examples:
-Please checkout the complete OIOIDWS.Net reference implementation at Softwarebørsen (https://svn.softwareborsen.dk/OIOIDWS/trunk).
-Here is a project called Digst.OioIdws.WscExample that illustrates how a WSC can use this component.
-Digst.OioIdws.WscExample illustrates how a token can be fetched and used to call a WSP.

 The following is issues that Digst.OioIdws.Wsc takes care of because WCF did not support them out of the box:
 WSC<->STS communication